A recent Spanish law means that the limit on cash payments has now been lowered to just €1,000.

-Payments between private individuals that reside in Spain will still remain at a maximum of €2,500.
+Payments between private individuals who reside in Spain will remain at a maximum of €2,500.

-But when a payer is an individual person who justifies that he/she is not resident for tax purposes in Spain and that they are not acting as an entrepreneur or professional, “the above amount will be €10,000 or it's equivalent in foreign currency.”
+But when a payer is a person who justifies that he/she is not resident for tax purposes in Spain and that they are not acting as an entrepreneur or professional, “the above amount will be €10,000 or its equivalent in foreign currency.”

 Can the payment be split between cash and card?

 Many will wonder if they can split the payment between cash and card.